genesiscommunitysuccess/docs/docs/00_fuse/03_features/02_linked-ui-elements.md

 ## Introduction

 With Fuse it is possible to link UI elements such as grids and form inputs.
-Linking allows to update one element based on the status of another element.
+Linking allows us to update one element based on the status of another element.

 Common use cases are: